Yamasee/skypath-ios-sdk/README.md

 ## Requirements

-- iOS 13.0+
+- iOS 14.0+
-- Xcode 13.4.1+
+- Xcode 14.2+
-- Swift 5.6.1+
+- Swift 5.7+

 ## Demo

-Try out the `Demo` project inside the repo.
-You will need just a valid SkyPath API key and enter an airline ICAO and user id in the `ViewController`.
+Try out the Demo project inside the repo.
+You will need just a valid SkyPath API key and enter an airline ICAO and user id in the ViewController.
+It shows the dev env which has partial and degraded data.

 ![Demo App](./demo_app.jpeg)